igrafx/miningkafka/howto.md

 ```bash
 cd igrafx-udfs/
 ```
-Then, you can build the desired JAR file containing all the UDFsusing the following command:
+Then, you can build the desired JAR file containing all the UDFs using the following command:

 ```bash
 sbt assembly